-A: The persons named on the form of proxy must vote for or against or withhold from voting your shares in accordance with your directions on any ballot that may be called for, or you can let your proxyholder decide for you.
-In the absence of such directions, proxies received by management will be voted in favour of setting the number of directors to be elected at nine and the election of directors to the Board, the appointment of auditors, and authorization of the Board to fix their remuneration.
+A: The persons named on the Form of Proxy must vote for or against or withhold from voting your shares in accordance with your directions on any ballot that may be called for.
+In the absence of such directions, proxies received by management will be voted in favour of setting the number of directors to be elected at nine (9) and the election of directors to the Board, the appointment of auditors, and authorization of the Board to fix the auditors remuneration.

-Q: What if amendments are made to these matters or if other matters are brought before the meeting?
+Q: What if amendments are made to these matters or if other matters are brought before the Meeting?

-A: The persons named in the form of proxy will have discretionary authority with respect to amendments or variations to matters identified in the Notice of Annual Meeting of Shareholders of the Corporation and with respect to other matters which may properly come before the meeting.
+A: The persons named in the Form of Proxy will have discretionary authority with respect to amendments or variations to matters identified in the Notice of Annual Meeting of Shareholders of the Corporation and with respect to other matters which may properly come before the Meeting.

-As of the time of printing of this Proxy Circular, management of the Corporation knows of no such amendment, variation or other matter expected to come before the meeting.
-If any other matters properly come before the meeting, the persons named in the form of proxy will vote on them in accordance with their best judgment.
+As of the time of printing of this Proxy Circular, management of the Corporation knows of no such amendment, variation or other matter expected to come before the Meeting.
+If any other matters properly come before the Meeting, the persons named in the Form of Proxy will vote on them in accordance with their best judgment.